lukehandley/ttp/README.md

 `ttpsolver` returns a few reports and plots.
 First, it outputs a .txt file where the optimal slew path is laid out as each each target is listed next to the starting time of the exposure.
 Next, it outputs a .txt file with statistics about the solution.
 Then it generates 3 plots: a Night Plan (both as an interactive .html and as a static png), a 2D slew path representation, and an animation portraying the slew path over the course of the night.

 We built `ttpsolver` with two telescopes pre-made: Keck1 and WIYN.
 However, we designed the telescope class to be easily replicated for any other custom observatory.
 See instructions within the telescope.py file.

-If you make use of this software in your research, please cite [the original publication](https://ui.adsabs.harvard.edu/abs/2024AJ....167...33H).